Data-ptr/Inkscape2LaserCut/README.md

 ### Grid (Personal Preference)

 * While still in "Document Properties" go to the "Grids" tab
-  * Under the "Creation" header drop down to "Rectangular Grid" (this may already be selected by default)
+  * Under the "Creation" heading, drop-down to "Rectangular Grid" (this may already be selected by default)
   * click the "New" button next to that.
   * Under the "Defined Grids" heading change "Grid Units" to mm
   * Change "Spacing X" and "Spacing Y" to 0.5